nonrational/shortcut-repl/README.md

 # shortcut-repl

-A REPL wrapper for [Shortcut](https://www.shortcut.com/) and [Google Workspace](https://workspace.google.com/) to help product and project management.
+A REPL wrapper for [Shortcut](https://shortcut.com/) and [Google Workspace](https://workspace.google.com/) to help product and project management.

 ## Summary

 ```
 $ rake -T
 rake config:check                    # Check config is valid
 rake config:export                   # Export the config.yml file as a base64 encoded string
+rake monthly_chores:create_current   # Create the next monthly chores epic
-rake iteration:create_next         # Create the next iteration
+rake monthly_chores:create_next      # Create the next monthly chores epic
 rake planning:prioritize_shortcut    # Sort epics by sheet order and ready stories by priority
 rake planning:review                 # Interactively review any out-of-sync initiatives and choose whether to update shortcut or the sheet
 rake planning:update_sheet           # Fetch information from shortcut and update the sheet with it
+rake shortcut:iteration:create_next  # Create the next iteration
 rake shortcut:project_sync:run       # Ensure that all stories with a project have the correct product area set
 ```

 ## Development